c-arthurs/QuArray/docs/DAB stain analysis.rst

 .. image:: images/Threshold_selector_screen.png

 #.
-Mask for the whole image
+Mask for the whole image.

    * White pixels will be measured as stain.

    * This is a low-resolution version of the WSI.

 #.
-Original whole image at a low resolution
+Original whole image at a low resolution.

 #.
-Full resolution magnification mask
+Full resolution magnification mask.

 #.
-Full resolution magnification image
+Full resolution magnification image.

 #.
 Add a file path.